 - 3D modelling

 So if any of these topics spark your interest then be sure to check back often, my aim is to post at least one article each month.
-In the meantime you can check out the project section to see what I’ve been up to until now or go to the photography page to stare in awe at some of my works.
+In the meantime you can check out the project section to see what I’ve been up to until now.